Hollywood’s Biggest Stars: Where Are They Now?

 Lindsay Lohan was once a rising star in Hollywood, known for her roles in films like “Mean Girls” and “Freaky Friday.”
 However, Lohan’s personal struggles with substance abuse and legal issues derailed her career.
 In recent years, Lohan has stepped back from the spotlight and has focused on her personal life, with occasional appearances in television and film projects.

-Amanda Bynes was a beloved child star, known for her roles in hit shows like “All That” and “The Amanda Show,” as well as films like “” and “She’s the Man.”
-However, Bynes’ struggles with and substance abuse led to a public meltdown and legal troubles.
+Amanda Bynes was a beloved child star, known for her roles in hit shows like “All That” and “The Amanda Show,” as well as films like “What a Girl Wants” and “She’s the Man.”
+However, Bynes’ struggles with mental health and substance abuse led to a public meltdown and legal troubles.
 In recent years, Bynes has worked on her sobriety and mental health, focusing on her personal life and pursuing a degree in fashion design.

 8.